Graph Isomorphism and Circuit Size: Main Theorem

-We need to present a $\ZPPMKTP$ algorithm that has $\ZPP$-like behavior on {\em all} inputs---not merely the inputs that lie in $Y$ or $N$.
-Thus, consider an input $(G,H)$ that lies outside of $Y \cup N$.
-This means that at least one of $\{G,H\}$ has a non-trivial automorphism.
-But testing if one of $\{G,H\}$ has a non-trivial automorphism can be determined in $\ZPPMKTP$, by the preceding corollary.
+The first step is to determine if an input pair $(G,H)$ consists of two graphs, {\em both} of which are rigid.
+But testing if one of $\{G,H\}$ has a non-trivial automorphism can be determined in $\ZPP$, by Corollary~\ref{easycor}.

-Thus the algorithm is as follows: On input $(G,H)$ determine (in $\ZPPMKTP$) whether $G$ and $H$ are rigid.
+Thus the algorithm is as follows: On input $(G,H)$ determine (in $\ZPP$) whether $G$ and $H$ are both rigid.

-If both are rigid, run the $\promiseZPPMKTP$ algorithm to determine whether they are isomorphic or not.
-The promise is satisfied, so the probability of success is guaranteed to be high
+If both are rigid, run the $\promisecoRP$ algorithm to attempt to find a proof that $G$ and $H$ are not isomorphic.
+(This will show that $\overline{A}$ and $B$ are in $\coRP$.)
+Or, one can run the $\promiseRP$ algorithm for $\RigidGI$ (as guaranteed by Proposition~\ref{prop:smart}) to attempt to find a proof that $G$ and $H$ are isomorphic.
+(This will show that $A$ and $\overline{B}$ are in $\coRP$.)
+The promise is satisfied, so the probability of success is guaranteed to be high.

-Otherwise, reject.
-Note that, on all inputs, we terminate with high probability, with either a proof of non-rigidity, or a proof of isomorphism or non-isomorphism. \end{proof}